Portable Genealogist: Using the Federal Census: 1850-1940

 The 1850 census marks the first time every person in the household was enumerated by name.
 It also recorded such factors as immigration, education, income, and ethnicity, providing researchers with in-depth information about ancestors.

-This four-page laminated guide provides background on the 1850–1940 U.S. Federal Census tabulation process, the records that survive, enumeration questions (by year), as well as general information about federal nonpopulation schedules.
+This guide provides background on the 1850–1940 U.S. Federal Census tabulation process, the records that survive, enumeration questions (by year), as well as general information about federal nonpopulation schedules.

-The price of this item includes FREE USPS shipping.
+The four-page laminated guide can fit easily in your research binder and the price of this item includes FREE USPS shipping!